 The command-line options and system variables in the following list relate to the binary log.
 Section 2.4.4, “Binary Log Options and Variables”, provides more detailed information about options and variables relating to binary logging.
 For additional general information about the binary log, see The Binary Log.

-binlog-ignore-db: Tells the master that updates to the given database should not be logged to the binary log
+binlog-ignore-db: Tells source that updates to given database should not be written to binary log.

-Binlog_cache_disk_use: Number of transactions that used a temporary file instead of the binary log cache
+Binlog_cache_disk_use: Number of transactions which used temporary file instead of binary log cache.

-binlog_cache_size: Size of the cache to hold the SQL statements for the binary log during a transaction
+binlog_cache_size: Size of cache to hold SQL statements for binary log during transaction.

-Binlog_cache_use: Number of transactions that used the temporary binary log cache
+Binlog_cache_use: Number of transactions that used temporary binary log cache.

 binlog_direct_non_transactional_updates: Causes updates using statement format to nontransactional engines to be written directly to binary log.
 See documentation before using.